The Bankrate promise

 The 401(k) plan comes in two varieties — the Roth 401(k) and the traditional 401(k).
-Each offers a different type of tax advantage, and choosing the right plan is one of the biggest questions workers have about their 401(k).
+Each offers a different type of tax advantage, and choosing the right plan is one of the biggest questions workers have about their 401(k) plans.
 It can be a surprisingly complicated choice, but many experts prefer the Roth 401(k) because you’ll never pay taxes on qualified withdrawals.